gbenroscience/ParserNG/LATEST.md

 SIMDCommandF32 runs faster by default than the others since it is handling float32 data.
 - The second big addition to the ParserNG runtime is the `parser-ng-arrow` extension which brings the SIMD and the GPU leveraging power of ParserNG to the Apache Arrow library.
-Out of the box, ArrowBulkEvaluator uses ParserNG's SIMD integration to beat the existing evaluator, Apache Gandiva on most expressions, save pure arithmetic and expressions where Gandiva can use the native hardware intrinsics (sqrt) where Gandiva is about 1.5x to 2x as fast.
-Since ParserNG comes with a parallel mode in its SIMD evaluators, if you set it to true, you will out of the box, see even more throughput depending on how many processors your device possesses.
+Out of the box, `ArrowBulkEvaluator` uses ParserNG's SIMD integration to beat the existing evaluator, Apache Gandiva on most expressions, save pure arithmetic and expressions where Gandiva can use the native hardware intrinsics (sqrt) where Gandiva is about 1.5x to 2x as fast.
+Since ParserNG comes with a parallel mode in its SIMD evaluators, if you set it to true, out of the box, you will see even more throughput depending on how many processors and how much RAM your device possesses.

-The second class is ArrowGpuBulkEvaluator which lets you select the GPU to use on your system to process Arrow data.
+The second class is `ArrowGpuBulkEvaluator` which lets you select the GPU to use on your system to process Arrow data.
 It supports OpenCL and CUDA.(Feedback is needed on both paths, but especially on the CUDA path.)
-Both ArrowBulkEvaluator and ArrowGpuBulkEvaluator support Float4Vector and Float8Vector.
+Both `ArrowBulkEvaluator` and `ArrowGpuBulkEvaluator` support `Float4Vector` and `Float8Vector`.
-For more on ArrowBulkEvaluator, see:
+For more on `ArrowBulkEvaluator`, see:
 [parser-ng-arrow's README.md](parser-ng-arrow/README.md)

-For more on ArrowGpuBulkEvaluator, see:
+For more on `ArrowGpuBulkEvaluator`, see:
 [parser-ng-arrow's GPU README.md](parser-ng-arrow/ARROW-GPU-EVAL.md)

+- Thirdly, Metal framework support has been added to the  GPU bulk evaluator and the incubating LLM engines, which formerly supported CUDA and OpenCL alone, bringing the macOS ecosystem into the ParserNG GPU bulk evaluation/LLM world, or vice versa.

 ### ParserNG 3.0.4 is out on maven-central!